A Cost sheet is a periodic accounting document that is prepared to know the outcome and breakup of costs for a particular accounting period.

 Direct material = Material purchased + Opening stock of material – Closing stock of material.

-Factory overheads consist of cost of indirect material, indirect wages, and indirect expenses incurred in the factory.
+The factory overheads consist of the cost of indirect material, indirect wages, and indirect expenses incurred in the factory.

 Factory cost is also known as works cost, production or manufacturing cost.

 Hence, Factory Cost = Prime cost + Factory overheads.

 Factory Overheads = Rent + Salaries + Depreciation + Other Factory related expenses.